astropy/astropy/docs/coordinates/representations.rst

   (``rho``), azimuthal angle (``phi``), and height (``z``).

-Astropy also offers a `~astropy.coordinates.BaseGeodeticRepresentation` useful to create specific representations on spheroidal bodies.
+Astropy also offers a `~astropy.coordinates.BaseGeodeticRepresentation` and a `~astropy.coordinates.BaseBodycentricRepresentation` useful to create specific representations on spheroidal bodies.
-This is used internally for the standard Earth ellipsoids used in `~astropy.coordinates.EarthLocation` (`~astropy.coordinates.WGS84GeodeticRepresentation`, `~astropy.coordinates.WGS72GeodeticRepresentation`, and
+`~astropy.coordinates.BaseGeodeticRepresentation` is used internally for the standard Earth ellipsoids used in `~astropy.coordinates.EarthLocation` (`~astropy.coordinates.WGS84GeodeticRepresentation`, `~astropy.coordinates.WGS72GeodeticRepresentation`, and